Susan Alexandra Celebrated Her First Ready-To-Wear Collection By Throwing An Adult Bat Mitzvah

 Susan Korn, the bubbly personality behind accessories brand Susan Alexandra, is the talk of New York Fashion Week.
 Her colorful jewelry and beaded bags have catapulted her into fashion superstardom, with everyone from influencers to celebrities pining for a Susan Alexandra original.

 Following her NYFW debut last season, where she presented New York-themed accessories at a downtown bagel shop, Korn chose this season to throw an adult bat mitzvah.
-With 500 of her close friends and family gathered in a hotel room overlooking the Lower East Side, she also took the opportunity to share an important announcement: Susan Alexandra is officially launching ready-to-wear.
+With 500 of her close friends and family gathered in a room at the PUBLIC Hotel overlooking Manhattan's Lower East Side, she also took the opportunity to share an important announcement: Susan Alexandra is officially launching ready-to-wear.

 Advertisement